Fire Equipment Mobile Banner

 The backup should stay low while moving the line.
 This helps create a strong, more secure base for maneuvering and ensures the nozzle reaction goes to the ground, and the nozzle can remain pointed up.

 These are just a few of the various techniques that can be used.
-No matter which one you decide to adopt, rigorous training and repetition are needed to know how to perform your chosen approach when suppressing a fire.
+For any hose handling technique, rigorous training and repetition are needed to know how to perform your chosen approach when suppressing a fire.

 For more information on our full inventory of firehoses, contact a sales team member today.